Saravanan Murugan

 Saravanan was a Senator prior to his election to the Dewan Rakyat (the lower house of Malaysia's Parliament).
 In the 2008 General Election, he contested for the seat of Tapah and won, defeating a candidate from the People's Justice Party (PKR).
 However, the MIC suffered widespread losses at the election, which left Saravanan as one of only three MIC members in the Dewan Rakyat.
 Despite his party's reduced presence in Parliament and the ruling Barisan Nasional coalition, Saravanan was appointed as a Deputy Minister from 2008 until 2013.

-Within the MIC, Saravanan is seen as an ally of its President Samy Vellu, being elected as a vice-president of the MIC on Vellu's ticket and defending Vellu from opposition attacks.
-However he lost in the party re-election close fight for the position of Deputy President in 2015 to another MIC Vice-President, S. K. Devamany.
+Within the MIC, Saravanan is seen as an ally of its then-president Samy Vellu, being elected as a Vice President of the MIC on Vellu's ticket and defending Vellu from opposition attacks.
+However he lost in the party re-election close fight for the position of Deputy President in 2015 to another MIC Vice President, S. K. Devamany.

 Early life

-Saravanan was born and raised in Pekeliling Flat Sentul.Saravanan was the only child of a rubber tapper and a housewife.
-Despite his family's financial struggles, Saravanan's parents ensured that he had completed his education to secure his future.
+Saravanan was born and raised in Pekeliling Flats, Sentul.
+Saravanan was the only child of a rubber tapper and a housewife.
+Despite his family's financial struggles, Saravanan's parents ensured that he had completed his education in order to secure his future.